NDelventhal/InsolvencyAnnouncementsGer/README.md

 ```python
 ia.regcourts_scr()
 ```
-Returns a pd.DataFrame listing German registrations courts and corresponding register types.
+Returns a pandas.DataFrame listing German registrations courts and corresponding register types.

 ```python
 ia.inscourts_scr()
 ```
-Returns a pd.DataFrame containing insolvency courts and German state abbreviations.
+Returns a pandas.DataFrame containing insolvency courts and German state abbreviations.

 ```python
 ia.insol_proc_scrprep()
 ```
 Prepares arguments prior to the insolvency proceedings scraping.
-Requires user input to define search criteria and returns a pd.DataFrame containing scraped content in case of findings.
+Requires user input to define search criteria and returns a pandas.DataFrame containing scraped content in case of findings.
 Refer to the docstring of insol_proc_scr() for more information on the output.

 ```python
 ia.insol_proc_scr(reg = ["HRA", "HRB"], state = "Berlin",date_from = "30.08.2020", date_to = "", name = "",